23 Workflow Efficiency Statistics That Prove Automation Is No Longer Optional

 12. Automation helps standardize daily workflows

-Most organizations use automation to standardize daily operations, ensuring consistent execution across teams.
-In fact, 76% of companies rely on automation to reduce variation that can lead to errors and delays.
-Workflows enables visual automation with pre-built templates for processes like customer onboarding, meeting follow-ups, and support routing.
+Most organizations use automation to standardize daily operations and keep consistent execution across teams.
+76% of companies lean on it to cut the variation that leads to errors and delays.
+Workflows handles visual automation with pre-built templates for things like customer onboarding, meeting follow-ups, and support routing.

 13. Automation supports faster reporting and planning

-More than half of organizations automate reporting and planning functions, with 58% using automation for these processes.
-Reporting and planning benefit especially from automation because they involve predictable data gathering and formatting steps.
-Automated reporting delivers insights faster while reducing the burden on analysts.
+More than half of organizations automate reporting and planning, with 58% using automation for those processes.
+They’re a natural fit because so much of the work is predictable data gathering and formatting.
+Automated reporting gets insights out faster and takes weight off analysts.

 14. Hiring and onboarding is 67% faster with automation

 Organizations using workflow automation for recruitment report 67% faster hiring and onboarding cycles.
-This acceleration comes from automated scheduling, document collection, and task assignment.
-Faster hiring reduces vacancy costs and improves candidate experience.
+The speedup comes from automated scheduling, document collection, and task assignment.
+Hire faster and you cut vacancy costs and give candidates a better experience.

 15. 69% of HR professionals report drastically reduced hiring time

-HR teams using automation in their recruitment processes confirm that 69% have seen dramatic time reductions in hiring workflows.
-This consistency across respondents validates the measurable impact of automation on talent acquisition.
+Among HR teams using automation in recruitment, 69% confirm they’ve seen dramatic time reductions in their hiring workflows.
+When respondents agree that consistently, it backs up the measurable impact of automation on talent acquisition.

 The Open Advantage: Why Your Workflow Automation Platform Needs an Open Architecture